natelandau/ansible-homelab-config/README.md

 Nomad is used as the orchestration engine.
 The following conventions are used throughout the Nomad job files.

 -   Nomad jobs are written in hcl and **contain jinja template variables**. _Important:_ These job files will not function until synced via Ansible
 -   There are three types of variables within nomad jobs
     -   Jinja variables populated when Ansible syncs the jobs to disc.
     -   Nomad environment variables populated at runtime
     -   Nomad variables read from the node's Nomad configuration file
 -   Templates stanzas
     -   Indented heredocs can be used using `value = <<-EOT` to analyses the lines in the sequence to find the one with the smallest number of leading spaces, and then trims that many spaces from the beginning of all of the lines.
     -   Nomad env variables or Consul key/values used in templates will reload jobs when configurations change dynamically
 -   Tags in service stanzas integrate with Traefik via the Consul catalog

+# Developing

+-   This repository makes use of the wonderful Python [pre-commit](https://pre-commit.com/) package.
+To install, run `pre-commit install --install-hooks`

+-   This repository uses [Commitizen](https://github.com/commitizen-tools/commitizen) to enforce conventional commits.